Microform

+A microform is a scaled-down reproduction of a document made for the purposes of transmission, storage, reading, and printing.
+The original document is typically in the form of photographic film or paper.
+Four formats are common: microfilm (reels), microfiche (flat sheets), micro-opaques (like microcards), and aperture cards.
+In addition to filming from original paper documents, equipment is available that accepts a data stream from a computer and directly produces a microform.

+John Benjamin Dancer was one of the first to produce microphotographs in 1839, using the daguerreotype process.
+Microphotography was first suggested as a document preservation method in 1851 by the astronomer James Glaisher, and in 1853 by John Herschel, another astronomer.
+Systems that mount microfilm images in punched cards have been widely used for archival storage of engineering information.

+The medium has numerous features, including that it enables library users to access collections without putting rare, fragile, or valuable items at risk of theft or damage.

+Desktop readers are boxes with a translucent screen at the front on to which is projected an image from a microform.
+A microfilm printer contains a xerographic copying process, like a photocopier.
+To create microform media, a planetary camera is mounted with the vertical axis above a copy that is stationary during exposure.
+Conversions may be applied to camera output or to release copies.

+Description

-A microform is a scaled-down reproduction of a document, typically either photographic film or paper, made for the purposes of transmission, storage, reading, and printing.
-Microform images are commonly reduced to about 4% or 1/24 of the original document in diameter and more than 500X in size.
-For higher storage density, greater optical reductions up to 150X may be used.
+A scaled-down reproduction of a document is known as a microform.
+Typically, a microform is either photographic film or paper, and made for the purposes of transmission, storage, reading, and printing.
+Microform images are commonly reduced to 1/24 (about 4.2%) of the original document in each dimension, which is 1/576 in area.
+For higher storage density, greater optical reductions up to 200× (e.g. the Photo Chromic Micro-Image (PCMI) ultrafiches by NCR Company) may be used.

 Three formats are common: microfilm (reels), microfiche (flat sheets), and aperture cards.
-Microcards, also known as "micro-opaques", a format no longer produced, were similar to microfiche, but printed on cardboard rather than photographic film.
+Micro-opaques refer to a less-known format, similar to microfiche, but printed on cardboard rather than photographic film.
+Production of micro-opaques virtually ceased in the late 70s.

 In addition to filming from original paper documents, equipment is available that accepts a data stream from a computer and directly produces a microform; the system exposes film to produce images as if the stream had been sent to a line printer and the listing had been microfilmed.
 The process is known as computer output microfilm or computer output microfiche (COM).